dydev10/mailbox/README.md

 The sample compose file contains some required and some optional parameters needed to run mailbox docker image.

 Following params are **required**:
   - `hostname`: hostname of the container machine.
-This will used as the hostname by postfix and dovecot configurations
+This will used as the hostname by postfix and dovecot configurations.

   - `ports`: All the ports listed are required, except 2525.
 Port 2525 is used for relayhost in this example.